-This page contains information and links for current students regarding academics, transcripts, and other University resources.
+This page contains information and links for current students regarding academics, tuition, transcript requests, and other University resources.
 Students that have questions not answered by one of the below links or regarding anything below, please email your Program Coordinator.

 For all other inquiries regarding the Biotechnology Program for those that are not students, please email us at email@example.com.

 This calendar lists important dates for the current and upcoming terms including: term start & end dates, registration periods, course add/drop date, break and observed holidays.

 Contains the three forms for the Biotechnology Program: laboratory waiver, statistics waiver, and the BIOT599 independent study registration.
 Details regarding these forms can be found on the individual links to each form.
 There is also a link on there for SEAS forms including the Curricular Practical Training (CPT) information.

 Log in for the course system.
 Support for students including basic information and guides can be found here: Canvas Guides.
 Not all courses use Canvas.
 You will need to check with the instructor of the course if you should have access to a Canvas Course page that is not showing up for you.